leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 epoll - the effective method, used on Linux 2.6+.
 In some distrubutions, like SuSE 8.2, there are patches for supporting epoll by kernel version 2.4. rtsig - real time signals, the executable used on Linux 2.2.19+.
 By default no more than 1024 POSIX realtime \(queued\) signals can be outstanding in the entire system.
 This is insufficient for highly loaded servers; it’s therefore necessary to increase the queue size by using the kernel parameter \/proc\/sys\/kernel\/rtsig-max.
 However, starting with Linux 2.6.6-mm2, this parameter is no longer available, and for each process there is a separate queue of signals, the size of which is assigned by RLIMIT\_SIGPENDING.
 When the queue becomes overcrowded, NGINX discards it and begins processing connections using the poll method until the situation normalizes.
 \/dev\/poll - the effective method, used on Solaris 7 11\/99+, HP\/UX 11.22+ \(eventport\), IRIX 6.5.15+ and Tru64 UNIX 5.1A+.
+aio - only works on FreeBSD under kqueue technology, has been removed in 1.9 version

 [http:\/\/nginx.org\/en\/docs\/events.html](http://nginx.org/en/docs/events.html)